 Egyptian Maus are a medium-sized short-haired cat breed.
 They are the only naturally spotted breed of domesticated cat.
 The spots on an Egyptian Mau are not just on the coat; a shaved Mau has spots on its skin.
 The Ocicat is very similar in appearance to the Egyptian Mau, but was the product of selective breeding which led to its spots.
 Another similar looking breed is the Bengal cat, but this breed tends to be considerably larger.

+The breed conformation is described by The Cornell Book of Cats as a balance between the compactness of a Burmese and the slim elegance of a Siamese.
+Its medium-length body is muscular, with the hind legs longer than the front, giving the Mau the appearance of standing on tiptoes when upright.The longer hind legs are another reason for the breed’s startling speed.
+The Mau also has a loose flap of skin on the lower abdomen, similar to the Cheetah, which allows a longer stride while running, again contributing to its great speed.
+A Mau running at full speed is impressive, with incredible acceleration.
 Maus often possess very musical voices.
 They are known to chirp, chortle and emit other distinctly unusual vocalizations when stimulated.
 Another behavior, quite common in happy Maus, has been described as “wiggle-tail.”
 The cat, male or female, moves its back legs up and down, and appears to be marking territory, also known as spraying, but it is not actually releasing urine.
 Even veteran Mau owners are known to check after a joyous Mau does this little dance.

 Egyptian Mau, likely descendant of African wild cats!